 - Tax exemption for innovation revenue (aka Innovation Box)

-You can also benefit from our market studies, which give you an overview of the current state of innovation and R&D, both nationally and internationally.
+You can also benefit from our whitepapers, which give you an overview of the current state of innovation and R&D, both nationally and internationally.

 - The Belgian R&D Financing Barometer 2019